Knowledge Base Sections ▾

 Full list of requirements:

-• Uptime: 24/7 — skipping epochs reduces rewards, and prolonged downtime can lead to exclusion from the task pool.
+- Uptime: 24/7—skipping epochs reduces rewards, and prolonged downtime can lead to exclusion from the task pool.

 Recommended Cards

-Let's examine each recommended card in detail:
+Let's analyze each recommended card in detail:

-NVIDIA H100 80GB — the flagship of the current generation and the optimal choice for Gonka.
-TDP (thermal design power) 700 W, cost ~$25—35K per card.
-Supports FP8 inference, which speeds up request processing without quality loss.
-NVLink allows combining multiple H100s into a cluster with high-speed communication between cards.
-For a full Qwen3-235B cluster, 8 H100 cards are required (8 x 80GB = 640GB total VRAM).
+NVIDIA H100 80GB — the current generation flagship and the optimal choice for Gonka.
+TDP (thermal design power) of 700W, costs ~$25—35K per card.
+Supports FP8 inference, which accelerates request processing without quality loss.
+NVLink allows combining multiple H100s into a cluster with high-speed inter-card communication.
+A full Kimi K2.6 cluster requires 8 H100 cards (8 x 80GB = 640GB total VRAM).
 This is the most common configuration in the Gonka network.

-What is not suitable: consumer cards RTX 4090 (24GB), RTX 3090 (24GB), RTX 4080 (16GB) — insufficient VRAM for working with Qwen3-235B.
-Even the most powerful consumer card does not meet the minimum threshold of 40GB.
-For a full cluster (640GB VRAM), 8 H100 cards, 5 H200 cards, or 8—16 A100 80GB cards will be required, depending on the configuration.
+What is not suitable: consumer cards RTX 4090 (24GB), RTX 3090 (24GB), RTX 4080 (16GB) — insufficient VRAM to work with Kimi K2.6.
+Even the most powerful consumer card falls short of the 40GB minimum threshold.
+For a full cluster (640GB VRAM), you will need 8 H100 cards, 5 H200 cards, or 8—16 A100 80GB cards, depending on the configuration.

 Node Configuration